CrossBreezeNL/crossmodel/README.md

 ## Developing

-Start watching all packages, including `electron-app`, of your application with
+Start watching all packages of your application for either browser or electron version.

+    yarn watch:browser

+_or_

-    yarn watch
+    yarn watch:electron

 _or_ watch only specific packages with